The Pinnacle Guide 2026: The World's Best Pinned Bars

 San Diego, United States

-Realm of the 52 Remedies occupies an address on San Diego's Convoy Street where dramatic design meets a cocktail menu drawn from Asian ingredients, rituals, and mythology.
+Realm of the 52 Remedies occupies an address on San Diego's Convoy Street where dramatic design meets a cocktail menu drawn from Asian ingredients, rituals, mythology.
 The bar sits in a corridor defined by the city's densest concentration of pan-Asian commerce and dining, which makes its thematic framework more than decorative.
 It is one of the more conceptually specific drinking destinations in a San Diego bar scene that trends toward casual.

 Merchant Hotel